How women emotionally and psychologically abuse men

 If you have an abusive wife or girlfriend, you are likely feeling extra confused and isolated.
 But, you are not alone.
 Abuse OF men BY women is, unfortunately, all too common.
 And, contrary to media representations depicting the actions and attitudes of abusive women as funny and amusing, it is neither funny or amusing.
 It is hurtful and destructive.

-A woman may emotionally and psychologically abuse a man in a myriad of ways:
+A woman may emotionally and psychologically abuse her husband, boyfriend, or ex in a myriad of ways:

 - isolation from friends, family, or other supportive people

 - alienation of his children’s affection

 - abdicating responsibility for decision-making or her bad behavior

 - making him feel responsible for the abuse

 - false accusations of abuse (of her or the children)